 Kayla Howey is the foodie, blogger, and recipe creator behind The Original Dish.

 From small bites and sides to scrumptious desserts, these dishes offer everything you'll need to impress any crowd and lift some of the cooking burden off of your host.
 Whip up an eye-catching charcuterie board, cornbread muffins, or a stunning maple apple ricotta cake—just to name a few.
 Consider this your ultimate Thanksgiving dinner cheatsheet.

 Caramelized Apple Ricotta Toast With Honeycomb and Sage

 "This sweet, showstopping toast is perfect for entertaining a crowd," says Howey.
-She recommends making the apples and toasting the bread ahead of time so you can assemble to appetizer when it's time to serve.
+She recommends making the apples and toasting the bread ahead of time so you can assemble the appetizer when it's time to serve.
 This dish may be made of bread, cheese, and caramelized apples, but it's incredibly refreshing and light.

 Servings: 8 toasts

 1 lb. apples, diced

 2 oz. honey

 Kosher salt, as needed

 Ingredients for toasts: